 Traveling the world for a living

-Nellie Huang has the job we all dream of: she’s a travel writer who gets to live out her passion, travelling the world.
-Her blog, Wild Junket, covers all the experiences and lessons she has learnt from time spent in South America, Africa, and Southeast Asia.
+Nellie Huang has the job we all dream of: she’s a travel writer who gets to live out her passion, traveling the world.
+Her blog, Wild Junket, covers all the experiences and lessons she has learned from time spent in South America, Africa, and Southeast Asia.
 It is regarded as one of the best travel blogs and she is even a new Wanderer in Residence for G Adventures.